-- Re-implement rt_raise() if you are using the heap. - Not define main(), to avoid linking in the library initialization code. - Write an assembly language veneer that establishes the register state required to run C. This veneer must branch to the entry function in your application. - Provide your own RW/ZI initialization code. - Ensure that your initialization veneer is executed by, for example, placing it in your reset handler. - Build your application using --fpu=none.
+- Re-implement \\rt\raise() if you are using the heap. - Not define main(), to avoid linking in the library initialization code. - Write an assembly language veneer that establishes the register state required to run C. This veneer must branch to the entry function in your application. - Provide your own RW/ZI initialization code. - Ensure that your initialization veneer is executed by, for example, placing it in your reset handler. - For AArch32 targets, build your application using -mfpu=none.
+For AArch64 targets, use -mcpu or -march to disable floating-point instructions and registers.